Papua New Guinea

 Property rights exist and are enforced.
 Mortgages and liens do exist.
 For non-customary land, the system is reliable.
 PNG’s legal system does not allow direct foreign ownership of land.
 To get around this limitation, long-term government leases are used.
 The legal system protects and facilitates acquisition and disposition of all property rights, but there are substantial delays particularly within the Department of Lands.

-The majority of land (over 80 percent) is customarily owned meaning that there is little legal documentation.
-The lack of documentation makes acquisition difficult as even after a transaction settles, it can be challenged by an individual that also claims customary ownership.
+The majority of land (over 80%) is “customarily owned” meaning that there is little legal documentation.
+The lack of documentation makes acquisition difficult as even after a transaction settles, as it can be challenged by an individual that also claims customary ownership.
 The government has been working to standardize and document customary ownership, but the problem persists.
-If property that is legally purchased is unoccupied, property ownership cannot revert to other owners, such as squatters.

 Intellectual Property Rights